DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ******************** R Code *******************

 ## Analyze
-We looked at users Daily Activity and searched for users that met a 10k step goal, then we corralated those with Steps with Light Activity, Moderate Activity & Very Active Intensity
+We set up a Goal of 10k steps to understand the difference between Light, Moderate & Intense activity

 **Key Findings:**

 Step Goal Achievement: